Investing tips to help you get started

 Last week, we wrote about how you can make your money work for you.
 This week we’re going to expand upon one of those possibilities – investing!
+We have some investing tips for you.

 Beginner?
 Join the crowd.
 Only about one-third of U.S. adults personally own stocks outside of a retirement account.
 That means that two-thirds of U.S. adults have no personal stocks outside of a workplace retirement account.